IQSS/dataverse/doc/sphinx-guides/source/installation/installation-main.rst

 + **Default User:** Username mail host will recognize (e.g. user\@gmail.com)
 + **Default Sender Address:** Email address that your Dataverse will send mail from

-Depending on the SMTP server you're using, you may need to add additional properties at the bottom of the page (below "Advanced").
+Depending on the SMTP server you're using, you may need to add additional properties ("Additional Properties" table in "Advanced" section)

 From the "Add Properties" utility at the bottom, use the “Add Property” button for each entry you need, and include the name / corresponding value as needed.
 Descriptions are optional, but can be used for your own organizational needs.